-After seeing the cheap look of the Bob the Builder store costumes we decided to make our own Bob the builder costume.
+After seeing the cheap look of store-bought Bob the Builder costumes we decided to make our own Bob the builder costume.
 We already had the overalls and just needed a few more items which we found at a thrift store; we found the hard hat, shoes, belt and shirt.
 Our son loved it!

 The night before Halloween I made his tool belt by using the excess piece of belt we had after we cut it down to size and some do-it-yourself snap buttons I found at the hardware store.
 We then loaded it up with his play tools and off he went.
 It sure beat the foam tool belt he would have gotten with the store costume.
 It was fun, inexpensive, satisfying and like I said before, our son loved it!